-Here are the two images for you to save and print of the two coffee cabinet sets of labels we’re offering.
+Here are the two images (with links to download the images) for you to save and print of the two coffee cabinet sets of labels we’re offering.

 Again, if you want to see all the pantry labels that we have so far (we’re adding more next week), you can find them on this post here.

 Thank you again so much to Jo at Zuer Designs for doing all of the custom lettering and be sure and check out her website and other work here.